A ‘search engine organic listing’ refers to the natural or unpaid listing of a website on a search result page.

-Google adwords paid for listings
+Google Adwords; paid for listings

 When that company stops paying, the advert disappears.

-Google sitelinks
+Google Sitelinks

 ‘Search engine organic listing’ versus ‘paid for’ listing

-Achieving a strong search engine organic listing
+How to achieve a solid search engine organic listing

-When trying to accomplish good search engine results a small business owner must consider:
+When trying to accomplish good search engine results, a small business owner must consider:

 - The size of the website and how information-rich it is.